This feast is part of the epiphany cycle of feasts ….

 If we are immersed in God, in love, we will hear the voice of God say to us . . . .

 “You are my beloved son.
 You are my beloved daughter.

-Now, before you go, here’s the traditional spiritual “Shall we Gather at the River.”
+Now, before you go, here’s the traditional spiritual Wade in the Water.
 Click here.